curblr/curblr-spec/README.md

 # Approach

-CurbLR structures every curb regulation as having up to four components: the GeoJSON feature (point or line), the location properties, and the restriction that applies.
-While the restriction is relatively straightforward to describe, location is more difficult.
+CurbLR structures every curb regulation as having three components: the [GeoJSON feature](GeoJsonGeometry.md) (point or line), the [location properties](Location.md), and the [regulation](Regulations.md) that applies.
+While the regulation is relatively straightforward to describe, location is more difficult.

-Curb regulations are usually represented by physical assets like parking signs and curb markings that describe where the restriction applies.
+Curb regulations are usually represented by physical assets like parking signs and curb markings that describe where the regulation applies.
 These signs can be mapped using their geographic coordinates.

 The assets themselves are easy to map, but the concepts they represent are not.
 Curb regulations don’t have a perfect, 1:1 relationship with physical space.
 They represent **regulatory geometries**, not physical geometries.

 CurbLR uses asset data as the building blocks for a spec, but supplements it with additional location information and structure.

 CurbLR requires users to reference asset data to their location along a street, using the SharedStreets Referencing System.
 Individual asset locations are given the SharedStreets Reference ID for the street on which they are located, along with their location along it.
-Points can be extrapolated into line segments by setting a particular width for each type of restriction, by including information about sign relationships along a street, or by estimating based on similar metadata.
+Points can be extrapolated into line segments by setting a particular width for each type of regulation, by including information about sign relationships along a street, or by estimating based on similar metadata.
 This enables asset-based point or line data to be converted into street-linked data.

 Here's a visual overview: